PelluriSurendra/Expense-Tracking-System/README.md

 This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.

+## 🚀 Features

+- Add, update, and delete expenses
+- View expense history and filter by date
+- Visualize spending through charts and summaries
+- **🆕 Budget Management Tab**
+  - Set a monthly budget
+  - Get real-time alerts if your expenses exceed your set budget

 ## Project Structure

 - **frontend/**: Contains the Streamlit application code.